 Let’s see what the stats have to say on the matter:

-- A study by Kapost have found that content marketing generates three times the leads per dollar when compared to paid searches.
+- A study by Kapost have found that successful content marketing generates three times the leads per dollar when compared to paid searches.

 - Updating old blog content can boost results up to 74%, according to Orbit Media Studios.

-- Demand Metric has found that not only is content marketing significantly less expensive than outbound marketing, but it bring in three times the leads.
+- Demand Metric has found that not only is successful content marketing significantly less expensive than outbound marketing, but it bring in three times the leads.

 - Small businesses have 126% more lead increase than small businesses who don’t have or regularly update a blog, says Impact.